eriksank/blog/mainstream-epistemic-delusions/gettier-math-problem.md

 * You believe that it is true
 * You can justify that it is true

-In that case, this belief is knowledge.
+In that case, this belief satisfies the definition of knowledge.

 https://en.wikipedia.org/wiki/Belief#Justified_true_belief